ozanavsar/DSA-210-TERM-PROJECT/README.md

 - Many highly rated films earn modestly

 ### **Personal Ratings Show Individual Taste**
-- My ratings generally follow the overall IMDb trend but show noticeable individual variation.
+- My ratings follow the general IMDb trend but show a **consistent downward shift** compared to public scores.
-- The MyRating vs IMDb Rating scatterplot reveals clear cases where I rate certain films higher (my personal favorites) or lower (less appealing to me) than the general audience.
+- The MyRating vs IMDb Rating scatterplot shows many movies where I rate films slightly **lower** than the crowd, with fewer cases where I rate them higher.
+- The one-sample t-test confirms this pattern: the average RatingGap (MyRating − IMDbRating) is **significantly negative**, meaning I am generally **more critical** than the IMDb audience.
-- The RatingGap metric (MyRating – IMDbRating) quantifies these differences and highlights where my personal preferences diverge from public opinion.
+- The RatingGap metric quantifies this difference (mean gap ≈ −0.19), highlighting where my personal preferences diverge from public opinion.

 ## Conclusions

 - Financial investment alone **does not** guarantee high audience ratings.
 - Awards and critical recognition **strongly align** with higher ratings.
 - Audience perception is influenced more by **quality and storytelling** than by production scale.
-- Personal ratings reveal predictable divergences from general audience sentiment.
+- Personal ratings reveal predictable divergences from general audience sentiment, supported by a significantly negative RatingGap.

 **Overall, the analysis shows that storytelling is the real driver of what makes a movie memorable.**